okteto/movies-cloudide/README.md

 Server running on port 8080.
 ```

 Go back to the browser, and reload the Movies App.
-Your code fixes were instantly applied in arealistic development environment!
+Your code fixes were instantly applied in a realistic development environment!

 ## Next steps